- Course Listings

 The Technology Teacher Education Program offers the Bachelor of Science in Education degree, the Initial Certificate, Transitional C Certificate for career changers, and Professional Certificate in technology education through the Transitional C Program.
 The technology teacher education program focuses on the broad technological systems of communication, construction, manufacturing, transportation and energy.
 As part of the communications systems sequence, the program collaborates with the Computer Systems Technology Department to offer students an array of courses that prepare them to effectively use and manage information technology (IT) in the schools.

-Career and Technical Teacher Education and Technology Teacher Education at City Tech are the only such programs in the City University system that prepare K-12 teachers of technology education and specific career and technical education (CTE) subjects.
-The programs are accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).
+Career and Technical Teacher Education and Technology Teacher Education at City Tech are the only such programs in the City University of New York system that prepare K-12 teachers in technology education and specific career and technical education (CTE) subjects.
+City Tech is a member in good standing of Association for Advancing Quality in Educator Preparation (AAQEP), with an anticipated site visit in Spring 2023.